escapegameibk/host/README.md

 	"low" meaning a change from 1 to 0 and "high" meaning a change from 0 to 1.
 Both values are assumed to be true, and therefore forefilling the dependency, by default.

 4. or:
 	This dependency represents a logical or.
 It requires a "dependencies" field, of which it will check all dependencies, until one of them is forefilled, in which case it will return true.
 If it reaches the end of the array, without ever encountering a forefilled dependency, the dependency is considered not forefilled.

 5. never:
 	The never dependency is, as you may have guessed, never forefilled.
 It requires no special fields.

+6. length:
+	A length dependency is, by default, forefilled, if it's sub dependency (specified with the "dependency" field) has been forefilled for >= the amount of seconds sepcified with the "length" field.
+It has been implemented to support the Escape Game Munich orphanage behaviour.
+	Optionally, the below and/or above fields may be specified, to specify, wether the sub-dependency has to be continuously forefilled for
+	> length, <length respectively.
+If the specifed length is equal to the expired length, the dependency is ALWAYS forefilled.

+	Additionally a fail_triggers, a success_end_triggers or a start_triggers
+	field may be specified, containing an array of triggers, which will be run at the end of a continuous forefillment, if it was forefilled at the end of a continuous forefillment, if it was not forefilled, or if the forefillment has started respectively.
+7. and:
+	This dependency represents a logical and.
+It requires a "dependencies" field, of which it will check all dependencys, until it encounters one, which is NOT forefilled, in which case it will abort and return 0.
+In case all dependencies are forefilled, the dependency is forefilled.

 #### Triggers
 The core module is specified via the module field inside of a trigger.